abraunegg/onedrive/docker/README.md

 docker run -it --restart unless-stopped --name onedrive -v onedrive_conf:/onedrive/conf -v "${onedriveDir}:/onedrive/data" driveone/onedrive
 ```

-You will be asked to open a specific link using your web browser where you will have to login into your Microsoft Account and give the application the permission to access your files.
-After giving the permission, you will be redirected to a blank page.
-Copy the URI of the blank page into the application.
+- You will be asked to open a specific link using your web browser
+- login into your Microsoft Account and give the application the permission
+- After giving the permission, you will be redirected to a blank page.
+- Copy the URI of the blank page into the application.

 If your onedrive is working as expected, you can detach from the container with Ctrl+p, Ctrl+q.